FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git checkout -b br
 ```
-Changes can be done by br, and to then view the differences between, and then merge, the master branch to br, do:
+Changes can be done by br, and to then view the differences between commits, and then merge, the master branch to br, do:
 ```
 git checkout master
 git diff br